velvetflower/gelbooru-image-parser/README.md

 Configure:

 	1. change api_key and user_id from your gelbooru settings
-	2  change "name" to another needed tag or press "2" after script starts for input tag
+	2  change main_tag to another needed tag or press "2" after script starts for input tag

 Use!